2024–25 Luxembourg National Division

 The 2024–25 Luxembourg National Division season, also known as BGL Ligue, for sponsorship reasons, was the 111th of top-tier association football in Luxembourg.
 The season began on 3 August 2024 and ended on 25 May 2025.

 Teams

-Marisca Mersch, Schifflange (both relegated after a single year) and UN Käerjéng 97 (relegated after 2-years) were relegated at the end of the previous season, while Bettembourg (promoted after a 50-years absence), Rodange 91 (promoted after a 2-years absence) and Hostert (promoted after a single year absence) were promoted from the Luxembourg Division of Honour.
-Differdange 03 entered the season as defending league champions.
+Marisca Mersch, Schifflange (both relegated after a single year) and UN Käerjéng 97 (relegated after 2 years) were relegated at the end of the previous season, while Bettembourg (promoted after a 50 year absence), Rodange 91 (promoted after a 2 year absence) and Hostert (promoted after a single year absence) were promoted from the Luxembourg Division of Honour.
+Differdange 03 entered the season as reigning league champions.